Maarten88/JavascriptDotnetDemo/demo2.md

     export default config;

-Now improve hot module reloading to avoid a complete screen refresh.
-In index.tsx, add:

-    if (module.hot) {
-        module.hot.accept();
-    }

-Run `yarn dev` and edit index.tsx to see hot module replacement working.
-Comment out these lines and make an edit to see the difference.

-Now expand the app a little bit.
-Make a folder `components` and put the Article component there.
-Also make a Blog component that returns a list of Article components.
-Make a `store` folder and put a blogs.ts file there that exports an array of article items, and pass those into the Blog component.

-The compiled javascript output is around 3Mb.
-It has embedded sourcemaps and is uncompressed.
-Lets make a production build.
 Edit the scripts section in packages.json to add the production build:

     "scripts": {
         ...